5monkeys/djedi-cms/djedi-react/README.md

 See [djedi.options.defaultRender](#defaultrender) for how to implement this function.

+Use cases for this prop include:

-See the [Search](components/Search.js) example component for a use case for this prop.
-You probably won’t need this most of the time.
+- Using a node for something that isn’t an element, such as an attribute.
+See the [Search](components/Search.js) example component for an example. prop.
+- Parsing a node value and rendering a custom component.
+See the [Toplist](components/Toplist.js) example component for an example.
+- Customizing the loading and error states for a specific node.

 ##### `...variables`